bmegli/realsense-network-hardware-video-encoder/README.md

 The dependency is through [HVE](https://github.com/bmegli/hardware-video-encoder) implementation (see [HVE issues](https://github.com/bmegli/hardware-video-encoder/issues/5)).

+Depth encoding (HEVC Main10) requires at least Intel KabyLake.

+Textured depth encoding is implemented only for D435.

-Tested on LattePanda Alpha and i7-7820HK laptop.
+Tested on LattePanda Alpha and i7-7820HK laptop with Realsense D435 camera.

 ## Dependencies